Analysis | The White House stumbles on its delicate infrastructure dance

 That suggests McConnell would apply plenty of pressure on moderate Republicans to oppose the bipartisan package.

-Romney’s confidence in the bipartisan bill, and moderate Republicans’ apparent willingness to back it, for now (Democrats need at least 10 to join them), seems to be an acknowledgment that the GOP can’t simply have a blanket position against infrastructure investments.
+Romney’s confidence in the bipartisan bill, and moderate Republicans’ apparent willingness to back it, for now (Democrats need at least 10 to join them), seem to be an acknowledgment that the GOP can’t simply have a blanket position against infrastructure investments.
 The bipartisan deal would add $573 billion in new infrastructure funding.
-But Democrats want to spend potentially trillions more on additional expensive measures such as funding to combat climate change, create green energy jobs, and for infrastructure-adjacent items such as funding for care for the elderly, and a massive expansion of Medicaid.
+But Democrats want to spend potentially trillions more on additional expensive measures such as funding to combat climate change and create green-energy jobs, and for infrastructure-adjacent items such as funding for care for the elderly, and a massive expansion of Medicaid.

-In that sense, it’s fellow Democrats that Biden now has to turn his attention to; he needs to come up with the framework of a Democrats-only bill that placates liberals, and delivers on big campaign promises, while not being too loud about it, at risk of upsetting or embarrassing the moderate Republicans who he needs to keep onboard for the first bill to pass.
+In that sense, it’s fellow Democrats that Biden now has to turn his attention to.
+He needs to come up with the framework of a Democrats-only bill that placates liberals, and delivers on big campaign promises, while not being too loud about it, at the risk of upsetting or embarrassing the moderate Republicans he needs to keep onboard for the first bill to pass.

 And that raises the question of why liberals felt the need to pressure Biden on a reconciliation bill to begin with; they could have simply waited for a bipartisan bill to pass in the Senate, then moved on to their own second bill, without endangering the first.
 In some ways, Democrats’ apparent belief that the threat of a reconciliation bill was necessary pressure to bring Republicans to the table on a bipartisan bill has instead left Republicans wondering what’s in it for them at all.

-Neither bill has actually been written, but to keep liberal Democrats and moderate Republicans happy (sorry conservatives, you’re mostly left out of this equation), will require a hugely delicate dance, and a more thought-out and considered communications strategy than Biden put on display Thursday.
+Neither bill has actually been written, but to keep liberal Democrats and moderate Republicans happy (sorry conservatives, you’re mostly left out of this equation) will require a hugely delicate dance, and a more thought-out and considered communications strategy than Biden put on display Thursday.